fenago/puppet-course/quickstart/md/Lab_7.md

     ```

+Verify that virtualhost is created: `ls -ltr /etc/apache2/sites-enabled/`

+#### Apache Port
 Run following command to start apache server:

 ```
 apachectl start
 ```

-<span style="color:red;">Note: You will get and error because port 80 is already in use for the lan environment.
+<span style="color:red;">Note: You will get and error because port 80 is already in use for the lab environment.
 We will change the port in the next step.</span>

 #### Change Apache Port